drpmma/Drpmma-Shell/README.md

 ```
 ## > < >>
 ### (redirecct)
+### explain redirect : by redirect, user can send the output of command into files or capture input from files.
 ```bash
     COMMAND1 > FILE
     COMMAND2 >> FILE
     COMMAND3 < FILE
 ```

 ## |
 ### (pipe)
+### explain pipe : the output of a command can be used as the input of another command
 ```bash
     COMMAND1 | COMMAND2
     COMMAND1 | COMMAND2 | COMMAND3